RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 # README.md

-## About "s3.json"
+## About "s3.json", AWS-S3 IDL Definition

 This ad hoc stub-generator refers to "s3.json" in Golang's aws-sdk-go-v2.
-There are many "s3.json" files but they are virtually identical (but not exactly identical).
-For instance, other "s3.json" files can be found in Smithy-rust or Smithy-java.
+There are many "s3.json" files in the world but they are virtually identical (but not exactly identical).
+For instance, other "s3.json" can be found in Smithy-rust or Smithy-java.

 https://github.com/aws/aws-sdk-go-v2/codegen/sdk-codegen/aws-models/s3.json